guilopgar/SMM4H-HeaRD-2025-Task-4-Insomnia/README.md

-# SMM4H-HeaRD-2025-Task-4-Insomnia
+# SMM4H-HeaRD @AAAI-ICWSM-2025 Shared Task on Detection of Insomnia in Clinical Notes

+## Evaluation

 ## Data

 This shared task utilizes a corpus of clinical notes derived from the MIMIC-III Database.
 The clinical notes have been augmented with additional structured patient information, specifically sex, age, and the medications prescribed during their hospital stay.

 Participants are required to complete necessary training and sign a data usage agreement to access the [MIMIC-III Clinical Database (v1.4)](https://physionet.org/content/mimiciii/1.4/).
-Once access is granted, participants must run the `text_mimic_notes.py` script to retrieve clinical notes and associated patient information using the provided note IDs.
+After gaining access and downloading the files, participants must run the `text_mimic_notes.py` script to retrieve clinical notes and associated patient information using the provided note IDs.
 This process builds the corpus utilized in this shared task, as detailed in the instructions provided below.

 ### MIMIC-III Notes Processing